17Atishay/Emotion-detection-from-text-using-NLP/README.md

 This project uses Natural Language Processing (NLP) to detect emotions such as angry, happy, sad, and more from a given sentence or text.
 It is deployed using Streamlit, creating an interactive web application for user input and emotion prediction.

 __Features__<br>
-Input a sentence or text to detect the associated emotion.
+Input a sentence or text to detect the associated emotion.<br>
-Interactive web interface powered by Streamlit.
+Interactive web interface powered by Streamlit.<br>
-Categorizes emotions into classes such as angry, happy, sad, etc.
+Categorizes emotions into classes such as angry, happy, sad, etc.<br>

 __Project Files__<br>
-app.py: Main script for deploying the Streamlit application.
+app.py: Main script for deploying the Streamlit application.<br>
-Text emotion detection.ipynb: Jupyter Notebook for training and testing the model. model.pkl: Pre-trained machine learning model used in the application.
+Text emotion detection.ipynb: Jupyter Notebook for training and testing the model.<br>
+model.pkl: Pre-trained machine learning model used in the application.<br>

 __How to run the project on your machine:__<br>
 1) Open all files in one folder on any code editor like vscode.